ArielEspinoza07/laravel-query-kit/README.md

 ## ✨ Features

-- Typed criteria: filters, search, pagination, sorting, soft deletes, and dates
+- ✅ Typed criteria: filters, search, pagination, sorting, soft deletes, and dates
-- Filter groups with operators (`=`, `like`, `between`, `in`, `not in`, etc.) and `AND`/`OR` logic
+- 🎯 Filter groups with operators (`=`, `like`, `between`, `in`, `not in`, etc.) and `AND`/`OR` logic
-- Sorts for relationships (`belongsTo`, `hasOne`, `hasMany`, etc.), with dedicated handlers
+- 🔀 Sorts for relationships (`belongsTo`, `hasOne`, `hasMany`, etc.), with dedicated handlers
-- Central Facade/Service for composing and executing (builder, collection, pagination, resources)
+- ⚡ Central Facade/Service for composing and executing (builder, collection, pagination, resources)
-- Input pre-validation (avoids invalid queries before touching the database)
+- 🛡️ Input pre-validation (avoids invalid queries before touching the database)
-- Extensible architecture through interfaces (add your own filters and sorts)
+- 🧩 Extensible architecture through interfaces (add your own criteria for filter or sort)

 ---